wisniewskikr/chrisblog-it-java-springboot/others/security/keycloak/mvc/springboot3-mvc-thymeleaf-security-client-keycloak-postgres/README.md

 * **MVC**: MVC is a design pattern that separates an application into three components: 1.
 Model: Manages data and business logic.
 2. View: Handles UI and presentation (Thymeleaf templates in Spring Boot).
 3. Controller: Processes user requests, interacts with the model, and updates the view.
 * **Keycloak**: Keycloak is an open-source identity and access management solution that provides authentication, authorization, and user management for applications and services.
 It supports Single Sign-On (SSO), social logins, multi-factor authentication, and integration with LDAP and Active Directory.
 * **Authorization Code Grant**: it is an OAuth 2.0 flow used for securely obtaining an access token.
 It is commonly used by web and mobile apps that need to authenticate users via a third-party authorization server.
+* **Postgres**: PostgreSQL (or Postgres) is a powerful, open-source relational database management system (RDBMS) known for its extensibility, SQL compliance, and robustness.
+It supports advanced features like ACID transactions, JSON, full-text search, and custom data types, making it ideal for scalable and high-performance applications.

 USAGES